 Related: How to set connection and read timeouts in wget

 If the trace stops before Connecting to, check name resolution or proxy setup.
-A failure after Initiating SSL handshake points to TLS or certificate handling, and a trace that reaches an HTTP status line means the network path already worked.
+If Connecting to succeeds but no ---request begin--- block appears, check TLS, certificate handling, or an intercepting proxy.
+A trace that reaches an HTTP status line means the network path already worked.

 $ install -d -m 700 ~/wget-debug